Lake Bunggee Tax District Rules & Regulations

 1. All State of Connecticut boating laws will be enforced; all operators of power boats must have a State of Connecticut Safe Boating Certificate card on their boat while operating on Lake Bunggee.

-2. All boats operating on the lake must be 19 feet or less in length, per their State registration papers.
+2. All boats operating on the lake must be 19 feet or less in length, per their State registration papers or validated and certified by Lake & Beaches chair.

 3. Jet skis(personal water craft) are not allowed on the lake.